yaaps/generator-yaaps/README.md

-# generator-cewp
+# generator-yaaps
-A Yeoman generator for scaffolding a SharePoint Content Editor Web Part (CEWP)
+A Yeoman generator for scaffolding SharePoint client projects using content editor web parts and various other bits and pieces.